 There are quite a few reasons why you want to automatically startup and shutdown your Windows machine.
 You can schedule it to run virus scan periodically when nobody is around, running disk defragmentation or custom downloading tasks.
 Things like those could take hours to finish.
 It would be better off to let it run by itself at off hours.
-An extreme approach to solve this kind of problem is to simply leave the computer on 24/7, and run such tasks while not using the machine.
+An extreme approach to solving this kind of problem is to simply leave the computer on 24/7, and run such tasks while not using the machine.
 But that might not be an ideal solution; often times, it isn’t doing anything but draining wasted electricity and making unnecessary noise.
 So if you are using a computer following a predictable pattern, it might be worth it to set up a repeated scheduled job that would automatically power on your machine at a specific time of a day, or a certain day of a week/month, and power off automatically at a predefined time subsequently.

 How To Schedule Windows To automatically Startup

 To make Windows to power on by itself isn’t something you can achieve inside Windows OS.
 But you can do this by selecting the right option in your BIOS or CMOS settings.
 Each machine might have slightly different naming for such configuration.
 For me, you would first need to go to BIOS > Power Management > Resume By Alarm > Enable.
 From there you can configure which date of a month to automatically power on or leave it repeated to do this every day at which specific hour of the day.
 Save the setting when done.

 Next Configure Windows to Automatically shutdown

 Now that we have configured Windows to start itself, it’s time to configure how to let it shutdown at a time of your choice.
 To do this, we are going to leverage the built-in tool called “Schedule Task”.
 You can find the setting by going to Control Panel > Schedule Task

-On the right side Action section go find Create Task …
+On the right side, Action section goes find Create Task …